cetotos/PolyDroid/README.md

 If you see the DXVK Sarek message on the bottom when launching a game, or the top left says DXVK-Sarek is being used, you will experience poor performance and graphical glitches.

-PolyDroid 2 will attempt to fix this by using OpenGL+Zink instead, however it is not out yet.
+PolyDroid 2 will attempt to fix this by using Vulkan instead, however it is not out yet.

+### I can't login, it's stuck at cloudflare/I get ERR_NAME_NOT_RESOLVED

+This is usually a network issue or cloudflare issue which can't be fixed by me.

+ERR_NAME_NOT_RESOLVED is an Android WebView issue which I also can't fix sadly, however PolyDroid 2 should fix this as it just uses Chrome instead of WebView

 ## Credits and Third-party apps